newpolygons/Blueberry/docs/CLI.md

 # --restore-wall

-This argument will attempt to automatically set your wallpaper to the most recent backed up wallpaper image.
+This argument will attempt to automatically set your wallpaper to the most recently backed up wallpaper image.

 eg. --restore-wall